 Before establishing a neighbor relationship, OSPF routers need to go through several state changes.
 These states are explained below:

 1. Init state – a router has received a Hello message from the other OSPF router

 2. 2-way state – the neighbor has received the Hello message and replied with a Hello message of his own

-3. Exstart state – beginning of the LSDB exchange between both routers.
+3. Exstart state – beginning of the Link State Database (LSDB) exchange between both routers.
 Routers are starting to exchange link state information.

 4. Exchange state – DBD (Database Descriptor) packets are exchanged.
 DBDs contain LSAs headers.
 Routers will use this information to see what LSAs need to be exchanged.

-6. Full state – both routers have the synchronized database and are fully adjacent with each other.
+6. Full state – both routers have the synchronized database and are fully adjacent to each other.

 All routers are running OSPF.
 Routers R1 and R2 are inside the backbone area (area 0).
-Router R3 is an ABR, because it has interfaces in two areas, namely area 0 and area 1.
-Router R4 and R5 are inside area 1.
-Router R6 is an ASBR, because it connects OSFP network to another routing domain (an EIGRP domain in this case).
-If the R1’s directly connected subnet fails, router R1 sends the routing update only to R2 and R3, because all routing updates all localized inside the area.
+Router R3 is an ABR because it has interfaces in two areas, namely Area 0 and Area 1.
+Routers R4 and R5 are inside Area 1.
+Router R6 is an ASBR because it connects the OSPF network to another routing domain (an EIGRP domain in this case).
+If the R1’s directly connected subnet fails, router R1 sends the routing update only to R2 and R3 because all routing updates are localized inside the area.

 LSA, LSU, and LSR